softsys4ai/athena/README.md

         Returns a trained version of the model provided.
 Training hyperparameters can be found both in this method and the config.py file if you would like to change any of them for your use case.

     train(model, X, Y, model_name, need_augment=False, **kwargs)
         Returns a trained model.
-This method is used by the train_model() method but can be called as a standalone method if you choose to train a model on a custom dataset, for example, on a normal dataset inputs or adversarial examples.
+This method is used by the train_model() method but can be called as a standalone method if you choose to train a model on a custom dataset.

     evaluate_model(model, X, Y)
         Returns the following variables: acc, ave_conf_correct, ave_conf_miss.
 This method consumes a model and the test dataset in order to evaluate the accuracy of the model.
 Accuracy is defined as the percentage of correct classifications by the provided model.